-The Company holds regular road shows and seminars at various locations to educate prospective customers and intermediates on the end applications on the products and their positive impact on the environment.
-The Company promotes the use of its products in heat / cold insulation.
+The Company holds road shows and seminars at various locations, whenever felt required, to educate prospective customers and intermediaries on the end applications of the products and their positive impact on the environment.
+The Company promotes the use of its products in hot/cold insulation.